About Oregon APSE

 Ryan brings years of experience in the supported employment field, supporting people with intellectual and developmental disabilities to live full lives and contribute to their communities through competitive, integrated employment.

 In 2019, Ryan was enthusiastic to join CBRE and Nike’s partnership to nurture an integrative workplace by leveraging the skills and valued contributions of people of all abilities.
-Based at Nike World Headquarters, he works for CBRE managing the Supported Employment Program to design and implement strategies for leveraging job seekers with I/DD into a variety of positions.
+Based at Nike World Headquarters, he works on global Disability Inclusion strategy.

 Prior to joining CBRE in January 2019, he worked as a program manager, job coach, job developer, trainer, Highline College instructor and has an Assistive Technology Applications Certification through California State University Northridge.